isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Use of `char*` to represent a pinter to something that is not necessarily a character cause confusion and disable valuable optimizations.
+Use of `char*` to represent a pointer to something that is not necessarily a character causes confusion and disables valuable optimizations.

 ##### Example